 The heat hit me as soon as I stepped off the plane.
 Tentatively hopping across the airport tarmac like someone walking over hot coals, the quiet shade of the terminal building provided but a brief respite from what was to come.
 If anything it felt even hotter coming out the other side, and a US$8 taxi ride I quickly decided was preferable to a 6km walk to the hostel.
-Any ambitions I may have had to journey predominantly barefoot through Southern Africa had evaporated after the first two minutes.
+Any ambitions I may have had to journey predominantly barefoot through Southern Africa, like I had in West Africa, had evaporated after the first two minutes.

 I’d left England in the middle of a mild, if unusually wet, early Winter; I’d been used to unseasonably placid temperatures around 11°C; however the forces of nature (a particularly strong El Niño) responsible for bringing flooding to the North-West were the same as those marking my time in Southern Africa with equally unseasonable weather – although my trip coincided with early onset of the ‘wet’ season, no rain had been seen here for several months, and temperatures had been in the mid-to-high 30s°C for some time, causing even the locals to express discomfort.
 This was to be a feature of my entire journey through Southern Africa, not just in Zambia but even as late and far South as Lesotho.